 - Now select a restore point to roll Windows back to.

 - Pick a date that predates the iTunes exe bad image error.

 - Press the Scan for affected programs button.

 - Click the Next and Finish buttons to confirm your selected restore point.

-One, or more, of those resolutions might kick-start iTunes and resolve the bad image error.
-Running the Automatic Repair tool from a Windows installation disc might also fix the issue.
-The Windows repair and optimizer software included in this post may also come in handy for fixing bad image errors.
+One or more of these resolutions might kick-start iTunes and resolve the bad image error.
+Added to that, running the Automatic Repair tool from a Windows installation disc might also fix the issue.

 Are there other ways you use to resolve the bad image error in Windows 10?
 Share with us in the comments section below.